Haqqani network: Location

 The Haqqani network operates in the Federally Administered Tribal Areas (FATA) in Northern Pakistan, near the southeastern border of Afghanistan.
 The network has used the ambiguity of the FATA to cloak its activities and avoid interference.
 The strategy worked well until President Obama ramped up UAV strikes in the Northern Waziristan region.
 The organizational headquarters is supposedly in Miram Shah, where the group operates base camps to facilitate activities such as weapons acquisitions, logistical planning and military strategy formulation.
 Haqqani-controlled regions of northern Pakistan have also served as strategic safe havens for other Islamic militant organizations, such as al-Qaeda, the Pakistani Taliban (TTP), Jaish-e-Mohammad (JeM), Lashkar-e-Taiba (LeT), and members of the Islamic Movement of Uzbekistan (IMU).
-The strategic location of the Haqqani network facilitates interaction between many of the insurgent groups.
+The strategic location of the Haqqani network facilitates interaction between a number of the insurgent groups.